 For your children to be healthy, they have to be eating foods that are nutrient-dense.
 Not only do none of the above items have substantial nutrient value, they rob the body of nutrients, creating the weight and health problems that are endemic to our society.

 The right kinds of fats are also important.
-Coconut oil, butter and ghee are the best to cook with and olive oil is the best in salad dressings.
+Coconut oil, butter, ghee, lard and tallow are the best to cook with and olive oil is the best in salad dressings.

 It's vitally important to make sure that your child eats some fermented foods daily, such as yogurt, kefir, sauerkraut and other fermented vegetables.
 Central to good health is keeping the intestinal balance healthy, and this occurs through not eating processed foods and including fermented foods.
 The balance of the intestinal flora is easily destroyed by antibiotics and other medications, processed foods and chlorinated water, and this is the source of much illness.

-If you want to be healthy and have healthy children, the very best thing to do is read as much as you can about healthy eating (I highly recommend "Gut and Psychology Syndrome" by Dr. Natasha Campbell McBride), and then decide for yourself what you want to do for your family.
+If you want to be healthy and have healthy children, the very best thing to do is read as much as you can about healthy eating and then decide for yourself what you want to do for your family.

 Join the Inner Bonding Community to add your comment to articles and see the comments of others...